VeerMuchandi/InnerLoopDev/NodeJsInnerLoopSetup.md

 ### Add a Skaffold file

+Create a file named `skaffold.yaml` with the following content.

 ```
 apiVersion: skaffold/v1
 kind: Config
 build:
   artifacts:
-  - image: gcr.io/veer-dil1/mynodejsapp
+  - image: mynodejsapp
     context: .
     sync:
       infer:
-      - '*.js'
+      - '**/*.js'
 deploy:
   kubectl:
     manifests:
       - k8s-manifests/deployment.yaml
       - k8s-manifests/service.yaml
 ```
+* This skaffold file uses Dockerfile at the root of this workspace to build the container.
+* `sync` copies any changes to `*.js` files to the running container(hot reload)
+* `deploy` section refers the manifests for kubernetes service and deployment.

 ### Add a Dockerfile

-This Dockerfile is only for development, not to be used in production.
-It uses `nodemon` so that nodejs can recognize the file changes and immediately reload.
+This Dockerfile is only for development as we are installing nodemon
 ```
 FROM node:12-slim